viktorfrom/e7020e_bare/README.md

 }
 ```

-Make a copy of the orignal and comment out the clock configuration, and store the file as `stm32f4x.cfg`:
+Make a copy of the original and comment out the clock configuration, and store the file as `stm32f4x.cfg`:

 ``` txt
 ...